CreateJS/Combined/README.md

 Does the exact same process as above but uses NEXT as the version.

 ### Combined build
-You can optionally create the combined and minified file of all the libraries.
+To build everything using the latest version in each libraries package.json file run:

    grunt build